General Terms and Conditions of Taller GmbH

-General Terms and Conditions of Delivery and Payment
+General Terms and Conditions of Delivery and Payment (edition May 2019)

 Unless otherwise expressly agreed the following general terms and conditions of delivery and payment have exclusive application to all deliveries – including deliveries made in the future.
 We hereby expressly refute any contrary or supplementary conditions of purchase used by any of our customers.
 They are not binding on us unless expressly confirmed by us.

 1.1 – Our quotations are given without obligation.
 The customer’s quotations are binding.
 Contracts are not concluded until orders are confirmed by us in at least text form within the meaning of § 126b BGB [German Civil Code] (fax or email satisfactory, hereinafter called ‘TEXT FORM’) or until delivery is made.

 1.2 – Drawings, diagrams, weights and measures that form part of a quotation are approximations only and are not binding unless expressly stated to be binding.